 Images

-Next, you should read the document on NRE Labs Endpoint Images to understand some of the higher-level principles and processes for Images within the NRE Labs curriculum.
+Next, you should read the document on to understand some of the higher-level principles and processes for Images within the NRE Labs curriculum.
 This document will assume you've read that and have decided to build your own image.

-Once finished with this document, you can open a Pull Request to the NRE Labs curriculum to add a new folder to the images directory, with all of the files mentioned below.
+Once finished with this document, you can open a Pull Request to the NRE Labs curriculum to add a new folder to the with all of the files mentioned below.

 In Antidote and NRE Labs, Endpoint Images are just Docker images that we use within the context of a lesson.
 As a result, the vast majority of what you need to know to build an Endpoint image is contained in any reasonable Docker tutorial, especially content that focuses on building images.
 For now, start with tutorials like the ones below, and learn the basics of Docker images: